justTimTim/scheduler-LogAndLock/README.md

     LOCK_TABLE="scheduler_lock";
 ~~~

-But you can specify your own values through the "JdbcStorageAction" constructor when creating the
+But you can specify your own values through the "JdbcStorageClient" constructor when creating the
 bean.
 ______________________________________